-Since National Dictionary Day is coming up on October 16th, I thought I’d provide you with a list of different children’s dictionaries to choose from.
-Dictionary Day, the annual celebration of all things lexicographical also happens to be Noah Webster’s birthday who was born way back in 1758.
+National Dictionary Day is October 16th is celebrated each year on October 16th.
+The annual celebration of all things lexicographical also happens to be Noah Webster’s birthday who was born way back in 1758.
 Dictionary Day was founded to celebrate the achievements and contributions of Noah Webster – the father of the modern dictionary.

 Today, Dictionary Day is largely an opportunity for school teachers to organize classroom activities encouraging students to build their dictionary skills and to exult in the joy of words.
 Why not take the opportunity to learn some new words yourself or with the kids on October 16th?
 It’s fun.
 I promise.